FilipFidanoski/DEEP_z-tree/README.md

 In the materials, we have included z-tree files for the DEEP [Risk] and DEEP [Time].
 Note that you should accept the z-Tree License Agreement if you want to use these files (https://www.ztree.uzh.ch/en.html).

-Further, we have included the adjusted VBA script in order to prepare the data, as well as the maximum likelhood programs for the baseline estimation.
+Further, we have included the adjusted VBA script in order to prepare the data, as well as the maximum likelhood programs [Stata] for the baseline estimation.

 Finally, you can download other materials related to the DEEP method from: https://github.com/ColumbiaCDS.